R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 available.
 The client needs to define a time span by which the remote enclave operator must upgrade when the security assessment turns `STALE`.

 An attestation doesn't expire.
-As the SGX ecosystem is constantly changes, the client code needs to define a frequency with which it expects the host code to refresh the [`EnclaveInstanceInfo`](api/-conclave%20-core/com.r3.conclave.common/-enclave-instance-info/index.html).
-Currently, the host code is refreshed by restarting the enclave.
+As the SGX ecosystem constantly changes, the client code needs to define a frequency with which it expects the host code to refresh the [`EnclaveInstanceInfo`](api/-conclave%20-core/com.r3.conclave.common/-enclave-instance-info/index.html).
+Currently, the host code refreshes every time the enclave restarts.

 Intel signs the remote attestation only in debug and release modes.